The Benefits of Crossing the Threshold of Your Comfort Zone

 - First and foremost, you will become more productive.
 When you don’t have deadlines and expectations, you tend to slack off and do just enough to get by.
 Comfort kills productivity because you begin to want to remain where you are and to avoid doing new things.
 By pushing your personal boundaries, you will become more efficient and you will learn new things.

 - You will become more flexible.
 One of the worst things you can do is to pretend fear and uncertainty don’t exist.
-Brené Brown, a research professor at the University of Houston, explains that by taking risks in a controlled fashion and challenging yourselves to things you normally wouldn’t do, you can experience some of that uncertainty in a controlled, manageable environment.
-This way, when life throws a curve ball at you, you will be prepared to catch it.
+Brené Brown, a research professor at the University of Houston, explains that by taking risks in a controlled fashion and challenging yourself to things you normally wouldn’t do, you can experience some of that uncertainty in a controlled, manageable environment.
+This way, when life throws a curveball at you, you will be prepared to catch it.

 - You will become stronger.
 Practice makes perfect, but it also makes it easier.
 In the same article, Brené Brown explains that by regularly stepping out of your comfort zone, you will get used to that state of optimal anxiety.
 This state of being is known as “productive discomfort” and by stepping into it, it will become more normal and you will find it easier to stretch its boundaries.
 As you push yourself, your comfort zone expands, so what was previously difficult and anxiety-inducing, becomes easier as you repeat it.